The Captivating Energy of Art is a Healing Affair - Article Banner

 A bit obscure and mystically written, Yeat’s 1925 book A Vision influenced my understanding of perceived time and astrological chemistry in universal symbols.

-“Let’s seize the moment between ripe and rotten,” Yeats writes emphatically, using a metphor of an apple snapping from its life source branch.
+“Let’s seize the moment between ripe and rotten,” Yeats writes, metaphorizing an apple snapping from its life source branch.

-Caught it midair, I thought to myself smartly, “I’ve captured an important fleeting thought from the great memory.”
-Now, it’s that feeling that inspired me from dawn to dusk.
+When I caught it in midair, I thought smartly, “I’ve captured an important fleeting thought from a great memory.”
+Now, that feeling inspires me from dawn to dusk.

 bar